isc-projects/kea/doc/guide/hooks-class-cmds.rst

        "text": "Class 'ipxe_efi_x64' deleted."
    }

-If the class doesn't exist, the result of 3 is returned.
+If the class does not exist, the result of 3 is returned.

 .. _command-class-list: